Categorical & Ordinal Targets

 after discretization rather than becoming a confident label.

-quantile bank, so every strategy works out of the box.
-Only custom
+bank, so every strategy works out of the box.
+Custom `bar_distribution`

 underlying lattice math (`cell_masses`, `discretize_predictions`,